zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

 And that's it!
 How easy was that?
-We were only reorganizing the PyTorch codes into a series of `steps` and a `pipeline` with ZenML.
+We were only reorganizing the PyTorch code into a series of `steps` and a `pipeline` with ZenML.
-If you put all the codes above in a `.py` script, it should run just like the vanilla PyTorch code in the quickstart.
+If you put all the code above in a `.py` script, it should run just like the vanilla PyTorch code in the quickstart.

 So why does this matter?

-First, you've just transformed vanilla PyTorch codes into a form that can be run on your local machine and any cloud infrastructure in production.
+First, you've just transformed vanilla PyTorch code into a form that can be run on your local machine and any cloud infrastructure in production.
 Second, structuring your code into steps and pipelines makes the code modular and easily maintainable.
 Third, using ZenML pipelines earlier on in your project also means that the code you use in development will look similar to the code in production.
 This saves a huge refactoring cost when transitioning from development to production.

 You can read more about other benefits of structuring your code with ZenML pipelines from the get-go [here](https://blog.zenml.io/ml-pipelines-from-the-start/).
 Learn more about other ZenML features [here](https://zenml.io/features) which will save you a lot of time and resources in productionalizing ML models.